 He has been involved in community outreach and advocacy since 1999, when he volunteered at the Special Olympics World Games in North Carolina.
 An athlete himself, he competes and has represented the State of Virginia at the Global Athlete Congress in the Netherlands in the year 2000, in Morocco in 2010 and in Greece in 2011.

-David has visited both the House of Representitives and the Senate in Washington, DC and the United Nations on World Down Syndrome Day in New York City, bearing witness for people with disabilities.
+David has visited both the House of Representitives and the Senate in Washington, DC; he has also visited the United Nations in New York City on World Down Syndrome Day, bearing witness for people with disabilities.

 Watch a video about David's employment at Booz Allen Hamilton.